exercism/csharp/exercises/darts/README.md

 The outer circle has a radius of 10 units (This is equivalent to the total radius for the entire target), the middle circle a radius of 5 units, and the inner circle a radius of 1.
 Of course, they are all centered to the same point (That is, the circles are [concentric](http://mathworld.wolfram.com/ConcentricCircles.html)) defined by the coordinates (0, 0).

 Write a function that given a point in the target (defined by its `real` cartesian coordinates `x` and `y`), returns the correct amount earned by a dart landing in that point.

+## Running the tests

+To run the tests, run the command `dotnet test` from within the exercise directory.

+## Further information

+For more detailed information about the C# track, including how to get help if you're having trouble, please visit the exercism.io [C# language page](http://exercism.io/languages/csharp/resources).

+## Submitting Incomplete Solutions
+It's possible to submit an incomplete solution so you can see how others have completed the exercise.